-During the year, the group made £29.2 million (2022: £26.1 million) of contributions to defined contribution schemes which are included in employee benefits expense in the consolidated income statement (see note 3), and as cash outflows in arriving at net cash generated from operating activities in the consolidated statement of cash flows.
+During the year, the group made £29.2 million (2022: £26.1 million) of contributions and the company made £nil (2022: £nil) of contributions to defined contribution schemes which are included in employee benefits expense in the consolidated income statement (see note 3), and as cash outflows in arriving at net cash generated from operating activities in the consolidated statement of cash flows.

-15. Provisions
+19. Provisions